Crux-hub/Writeups/SecNotes.md

 #### Recommendations:
 * SQL injection
 	* All inputs from a user on the web server should be sanitized.
-* Guessable usernames
+* Username enumeration
-	* When attempting to login with an account that does not exist, a generic error messages should be displayed.
+	* When attempting to login with an account that does not exist, generic error messages should be displayed.
 Such as "Invalid username or password."
 * Clear text passwords
 	* Passwords should not be stored in clear text, anyone who gains access to the file system will be able to see them.
 * Passwords stored in bash history